 Recently, Amazon’s ambitions to build a vast private label empire have become unmistakably clear.

-While Amazon has significantly scaled back on these placements amid scrutiny for being unfair, it continues to reserve special promotional spots for its private label products.
+While the retail giant has significantly scaled back on these Amazon Exclusive Brands and Private Label placements amid scrutiny for being unfair, it continues to reserve special promotional spots for its private label products.

 Clue #2: Amazon has a portfolio of over 500 brands exclusively available on Amazon.com.
 Its private label business is already expected to generate over $25 billion in revenue within the next three years.

-But Amazon isn’t building its portfolio alone.
-While 138 brands were developed by Amazon and its partners, another 427 exclusive brands are provided by third-party sellers, according to data consolidated by TJI.
+But Amazon isn’t building its portfolio of exclusive brands alone.
+While 138 ecommerce brands were developed by Amazon and its partners, another 427 exclusive brands are provided by third-party sellers, according to data consolidated by TJI.
 This number is constantly growing as Amazon enlists the help of experienced manufacturers and brand builders as part of an exclusive brand incubation program, which brings us to the final clue…

 This blog will dive into several programs borne out of Amazon’s private label ambitions, including: